xt0fer/reveal-slides/md/intro-to-oop.md

 ###So who should the User ask for the Money?

-It makes the most sense for the User to Ask the Bank for the money.
+* It makes the most sense for the User to Ask the Bank for the money.
 Even though the UserAccount is Dependent on the User object, the User object is not Dependent on the UserAccount.

-So since its not dependent on it, it has no reason to know it even exist.
+* So since its not dependent on it, it has no reason to know it even exist.
 In the real world the User would ask the Bank or the Automated Teller Machine at the bank for money.

 -

-###So who should the User ask for the Money?
+####So who should the User ask for the Money?

 For the Bank to decide if they can provide the User with the money the User is asking for, it is Dependent on the UserAccount object.
 The Bank must ask the UserAccount object if there is enough money in it.

+-

+####So who should the User ask for the Money?

 * A bank can have multiple users, which could become very complicated.
 * Keep things simple by making a object to manage user information.